gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_4.rst

 ----

-Add thick line following: modify while True
+Thick or thin line following flag
 ------------------------------------------------------

 | Add to the section of code where the constants are set, to include a boolean variable, ``thin_line_follow_flag``, which is True if the buggy follows a thin line or False if the buggy follows a thick line.